 When caring for a loved one with dementia, remember that their emotions and impulse may not be the same as they were before.
 Though it is challenging to see your loved one change and struggle with memory loss or confusion, you can manage what you say and do.

-How to have good conversations with people with dementia can vary from day to day, but generally, we recommend avoiding saying anything like the following:
+How to have good conversations with people with dementia can vary from day to day, but generally, we recommend the following:

 Dementia can cause mood swings and behavioral changes that are surprising to you.
 This can be difficult for caregivers to handle.
 Try to be patient and understanding.
 You are there because you care about them.
 Love and compassion are where the conversation starts.